NextLocLLM: Location Semantics Modeling and Coordinate-Based Next Location Prediction with LLMs: Method

 \subsection{LLM-enhanced POI Embedding}

-In next location prediction, understanding the functional attributes of a location is crucial.
-The functionality of a location is determined by the distribution of various points-of-interest (POIs) within that area.
-Prior research~\citep{hong2023context, yang2022getnext} has demonstrated that incorporating POI information offers deeper insights into location characteristics, helping to capture user preferences and behaviors.
-However, these methods represent POI distributions as simple numerical vectors, neglecting the rich semantic content contained within these categories.
-This simplification limits the potential of these models to fully exploit POI information, thereby degrading model performance.
+Understanding the functional attributes of a location is essential for accurate next-location prediction, as user mobility behaviors are often correlated with the underlying semantics of their visited locations.
+However, traditional deep learning models typically rely on numerical inputs like location IDs, spatial coordinates, and timestamps, without incorporating any information about the types or functions of locations.
+While some prior works have attempted to integrate POI information~\cite{al2025seaget,yang2022getnext} to model location functions, they generally do so using discrete category IDs or frequency vectors, which fail to capture the rich semantics embedded in POI textual descriptions.
+In practice, POIs often come with rich natural-language metadata, such as category names or short descriptions, that provide high-level cues about a location’s functionality.
+These textual descriptions carry transferable knowledge across cities, unlike raw POI frequency distribution vectors, which are often specific to local POI taxonomies and lack semantic alignment.

-To address this issue, we propose LLM-enhanced POI embeddings, leveraging LLMs to better represent the functional attributes of locations.
-Specifically, for the natural language descriptions of POI categories $intr=(i_1,\cdots,i_r)$, we generate corresponding POI semantic embeddings $E_I=(E_1,\cdots,E_r)\in \mathbb{R}^{r\times l\times d_{llm}}$ through the token embedding layer of LLM, where $l$ is a predefined description length.
-The POI distribution $freq=(f_1,\cdots,f_r)$ at each location is then used as weights to perform a weighted summation of the corresponding POI semantic embeddings, resulting in the initial location-level POI embeddings:
+To fully exploit the semantic signals within POI metadata and better model the functional attributes of locations, we propose LLM-enhanced POI embeddings, which leverage the language understanding capabilities of LLMs.
+Given the natural-language descriptions of POI categories $intr=(i_1,\cdots,i_r)$, we obtain semantic embeddings $E_I=(E_1,\cdots,E_r)\in \mathbb{R}^{r\times l\times d_{llm}}$ using the token embedding layer of the LLM, where $l$ denotes the maximum tokenized description length and $d_{llm}$ is the embedding dimension.
+To aggregate these semantic embeddings into a location-level embedding, we use normalized POI category counts $freq=(f_1,\cdots,f_r)$, which reflects each category’s relative strength across locations, as weights and compute a weighted sum of the semantic vectors:

-To further integrate such POI semantic information, we apply a nonlinear transformation with MLP to obtain the final location-level LLM-enhanced POI embeddings:
+We then apply a nonlinear transformation via a multi-layer perceptron to obtain the location-level LLM-enhanced POI embedding:

-For mobility trajectories, we concatenate the location-level POI embeddings for each record, producing the initial trajectory-level LLM-enhanced POI embeddings $E_{L-POI} \in \mathbb{R}^{l_{seq} \times d_{llm}}$.
-Additionally, such trajectory-level LLM-enhanced POI embeddings for historical and current trajectory are separately passed through $f_{h_{poi}}$ and $f_{c_{poi}}$ with MLP, to accommodate the distinct temporal semantics of historical and current trajectories as the LLM-enhanced POI embeddings for each type of trajectory:
+For each visiting record, we attach the corresponding location-level POI embedding, producing the initial trajectory-level POI embedding sequence $E_{L-POI} \in \mathbb{R}^{l_{seq} \times d_{llm}}$.
+To accommodate the distinct temporal roles of historical and current trajectories, we further apply separate MLPs to transform this shared representation into two trajectory-specific forms: